 The DOL PTE Deadline is Approaching – Is Your Firm Ready?

 Most of the DOL’s Prohibited Transaction Exemption (PTE) is in effect and you should have in place policies and procedures for complying with the Impartial Conduct Standards required by the exemption.
-While the requirement to document and disclose rollover assessments will not be enforced until July 1, 2022, it is important that you are addressing this requirement now, as it is the exemption’s heaviest lift.
+Enforcement for the requirement to document and disclose rollover assessments began on July 1, 2022.
+If you haven’t started already, it is important that you address this requirement now, as it is the exemption’s heaviest lift.

 In our previous Blog on the Prohibited Transaction Exemption we outlined the requirements of the exemption, including the impartial conduct standard, specific disclosures requirements, compliance requirements and the requirement to conduct annual retrospective reviews.
 In this blog, we want to highlight the specific requirements related to rollovers.
 The DOL requires specific considerations when making rollover recommendations, and it also requires a written disclosure to the client outlining why the recommendation was in the best interest of client.